Ferroin/pysyspower/README.md

  * Implement missing functionality, and document what can't be implemented.
  * Get proper installation tools set up.
  * Add support for more privilege elevation tools on UNIX.
+ * Wire up code so syspower can be used as a cross-platform shutdown script (useful for testing).

+### API ###
+The external API is actually remarkably simple.
+There is one function for each supported operation:
+ * shutdown()
+ * reboot()
+ * suspend()
+ * hibernate()
+ * hybrid_sleep()
+They all work relatively similarly, determining first the type of system, and then running through known methods of effecting the requested operation on that system.

+If the requested operation isn't supported, you'll get a UnsupportedOperationError.
+This means that either the current system just doesn't support that operation, or that I know of no way to implement that operation on this system without needing extra dependencies.

+If the we can't find a way to perform the requested operation (for example, you're a non-root user on UNIX and don't have anything set up that would let you run privileged commands without a password), then you'll get a NoWorkingMethodError.

+Both exception classes are subtypes of SyspowerException, so you can use that to catch either type.